In the Footsteps of the Authentic Free-Spirited Cretan, the Author of the Novel "Zorba the Greek"

 Today, in honor of the great personality of Nikos Kazantzaki and his contribution to modern Greek and universal culture, Heraklion International Airport, the second-largest after the one in Athens, bears his name.
 Greece honors his literary legacy with in-memoriam events each year.

-In Crete, where Kazantzakis spent a significant part of his life, locals and visitors gather at the Nikos Kazantzakis Museum in Myrtia.
+In Crete, where Kazantzakis spent much of his life, locals and visitors gather at the Nikos Kazantzakis Museum in Myrtia.
 Here, they participate in readings, discussions, and artistic performances centered around his works.
 The museum becomes a vibrant hub of intellectual and creative exchange, as people from all walks of life come together to honor the brilliance and vision of this literary giant.

 Cretans love him and do not miss the opportunity to show their admiration and respect for his memory.
 In addition to his busts, you can admire on the streets of Crete huge graffiti drawings with his face or his famous quotes, such as: